 - the ‘Friends building’.
 The building that was used for the exterior shots of Monica & Rachel and Joey & Chandler’s apartments is on the corner of Grove Street and Bedford Street

 - Carrie Bradshaw’s apartment.
-The exterior for Carrie’s brownstone building was shot at 66 Perry Street (even though she is written as living in the Upper East Side).
+The exterior of Carrie’s brownstone building was shot at 66 Perry Street (even though she is written as living in the Upper East Side).

 Union Square Park